Skip to main content

 --serviceRemove the daemon service and daemon state metadata

---dataRemove global data and legacy repo-local .bitloops/ data
+--dataRemove global data and repo-local .bitloops/ data

 --cachingRemove the global cache directory